MohitGoel92/Power-BI/README.md

 ```

 - Total Quantity: This is the measure name.
 It is always surrounded in brackets (i.e. [Total Quantity]) when referenced in formulas, so spaces are okay.
+- SUM: This is the function name.
+Calculated columns don't always use functions but measures do:
+  - In a calculated column, =Transactions[quantity]